max-pfeiffer/harbor-turnkey/README.md

-# Harbor Turn Key
+# Harbor Turnkey
 This infrastructure as code (IaC) project installs [Harbor](https://goharbor.io/) on a single node Kubernetes cluster.
 It uses [Talos Linux](https://www.talos.dev/) as an operating system for running Kubernetes and [Proxmox VE](https://www.proxmox.com/en/products/proxmox-virtual-environment/overview) as hypervisor.
 The provisioning is done with [OpenTofu](https://opentofu.org/).

-It's meant to be a turn-key solution: so after installing, you will have Harbor available and ready to use immediately.
+It's meant to be a standalone, turnkey solution: so after installing, you will have Harbor available and ready to use immediately.
 For making this happen, I had to do some design decisions:
 * IaC: every piece of infrastructure is declarative
   * Proxmox VE: installation of this hypervisor itself is a manual task, but everything else can be done fully declarative using APIs and a Terraform/OpenTofu provider